fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 <p><u>Workspace</u></p>
 <ul>
-	<li>Definition: It is the state file working directory, where the `terrafomr.tfstate` file will be stored. </li>
+	<li>Definition: It is the state file working directory, where the `terrafome.tfstate` file will be stored. </li>
 	<li>Each Terraform <a href="https://developer.hashicorp.com/terraform/language/state/workspaces#workspace-internals">workspace</a> indeed uses its own state file to manage the infrastructure specific to that workspace</li>
 	<li><a href="https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa#784f">Isolate State:</a>
 		<ul>